 Schools shall be closed on the Tuesday after the first Monday in November in Presidential election years.

-If any school in the District is used as a polling place, the school District shall be closed on the day of the election, and those days may be used for professional development activities, professional meetings, or parent-teacher conferences.
-Subject to the requirement that schools shall be closed on Presidential Election Day, the District may be open on the day of an election if no school in the District is used as a polling place.
+If any school in the District is used as a voting place pursuant to KRS 117.065, the school District may be closed on the days of the election, and those days may be used for professional development activities, professional meetings, or parent-teacher conferences.
+All schools shall be closed on Presidential Election Day.
+The county board of elections shall notify the District of the expected date, time and buildings to be used as voting places no later than December 1 prior to the election.
+If school is open on an election day, the principal of any school used as a voting place shall implement measures to ensure voters are not able to enter any part of the building other than the areas designated for polling activities and are not able to interact with students.

 CURRICULUM AND INSTRUCTION A08.3